Rix Mill: Your Gateway to Discovering Burgundy

 -

-Enjoy Burgundy’s varied landscapes, ideal for relaxation, sports, or simply savouring nature.
+Enjoy Burgundy’s varied landscapes, perfect for relaxation, sport, or simply enjoying nature.

-Morvan Regional Natural Park: visit the Maison du Parc in Saint-Brisson to discover everything this 3,000 km² park has to offer.
-A true haven for nature lovers, it features six large lakes, 3,300 km of rivers and 3,000 ponds — ideal for hiking, cycling, boating and wildlife watching.
+Morvan Regional Natural Park: visit the Maison du Parc in Saint-Brisson to explore this 3,000 km² haven, with six lakes, 3,300 km of rivers and 3,000 ponds — ideal for walking, cycling, boating and wildlife watching.

-The Nivernais Canal: to be explored by boat or by bike.
-Must see: L’Échelle des 16 Écluses and its valley in Sardy-lès-Épiry, and the Voûtes de la Collancelle, accessible by boat from Baye Lake in Bazolles…
+Canal du Nivernais: discover by boat or bicycle.
+Highlights include L’Échelle des 16 Écluses in Sardy-lès-Épiry and the Voûtes de la Collancelle, reached by boat from Baye Lake in Bazolles…

-Water and outdoor sports: local canoeing in Clamecy; sailing and paddle-boarding on Baye Lake; and the sports centre in Saint-Père (Rue du Gravier, 89450 Saint-Père, Tel. +33 (0)3 86 33 38 38), offering activities such as mountain biking, hot-air ballooning and canoeing…
+Water and outdoor sports: canoeing in Clamecy; sailing and paddle-boarding on Baye Lake; and the sports centre in Saint-Pere offering mountain biking, hot-air ballooning and canoeing.

-Horse riding: at La Ferme Équestre de Poifond www.ferme-equestre.com
+Horse riding: at La Ferme Equestre de Poifond.

 Climbing sites: at Surgy, Merry-sur-Yonne, Mailly-le-Château, Lormes and Dun-les-Places…